Rushcutters Bay Studio

-Rushcutters Bay Studio was an Australian film studio built by Charles Cozens Spencer in 1912 at Rushcutters Bay, Sydney.
+Rushcutters Bay Studio was an Australian film studio built by Cosens Spencer in 1912 at Rushcutters Bay, Sydney.

 For a number of years it was the leading film studio in Sydney, being the base of operations for Australasian Films.
 In 1925 that company built a new studio.

-In 1933 Cinesound Productions converted the studios into a backup for their main studios at Bondi.
+In 1933 Cinesound Productions converted the studios into a backup for their main studios at Bondi Beach.